guseggert/repo-migration-tools/README.md

 First, clone both repos locally.
 Do not reuse existing clones--they should be new, clean clones.

 The result of these commands will be a new branch on the target repo containing the changes.
-You should then open a PR to merge the branch into main/master.
+You should then open a PR to merge the branch into main/master, using `git merge --allow-unrelated-histories`.

 Note that this does not migrate tags.

+For non-trivial migrations there may be merge conflicts.
+If that happens, the script will abort and leave the rebase active.
+Resolve the conflicts and continue the rebase until it finishes.

 #### Copy a repo to a subdir of another repo
 `./migrate.sh move-repo <src_repo_path> <src_repo_branch> <dest_repo_path> <dest_repo_branch>`